-- 1. Daily attestation (ZagCheck): For students coming to campus to learn, please continue to use the ZagCheck application. - 2.
+- 1. Daily attestation (ZagCheck): Through temperature-taking and paying attention to other possible symptoms. - 2.
 Staying at home when ill with or exposed to COVID-19: Staying at home at the first sign of possible infection or exposure is vital in the effort to reduce the risk of transmission. - 3.
 Maintaining adequate physical distance from others (at least 6 feet): Physical distancing protects you and others and is one of the best tools we have to avoid being exposed to the virus and slowing its spread. - 4.
 Wearing a mask: Masks protect others in case you are infected.
 Masks are especially important when physical distancing cannot be adequately maintained.
 Dr. Fauci has now reported that masks not only protect others but protects the person who is wearing one. - 5.
 Practicing hand hygiene and respiratory etiquette: Frequent handwashing with soap and water or the use of hand sanitizer greatly decreases the chance of transmission, as does coughing or sneezing into a tissue or your elbow. - 6.
 Cleaning and disinfecting: Though transmission of COVID-19 is less common by mode of high-touch surfaces, cleaning and disinfecting them should occur at least daily.